 Our Partnership Agreement provides that all management powers over our business and affairs are exclusively vested in our Board of Supervisors and, subject to the direction of the Board of Supervisors, our officers.
 No Unitholder has any management power over our business and affairs or actual or apparent authority to enter into contracts on behalf of or otherwise to bind us.
 Under the current Partnership Agreement, members of our Board of Supervisors are elected by the Unitholders for three-year terms.
-All six of our current Supervisors who were serving in such capacity at the beginning of our 2013 Fiscal Year were elected to their current three-year terms at the Tri-Annual Meeting of our Unitholders convened on May 1, 2012 and then reconvened on May 14, 2012.
+All of our current Supervisors, namely Messrs.
+Harold R. Logan Jr., Lawrence C. Caldwell, Matthew J. Chanin, John D. Collins, Michael A. Stivala, John Hoyt Stookey and Ms. Jane Swift were elected to their current three-year terms at the Tri-Annual Meeting of our Unitholders held on May 13, 2015.
+There is currently one vacancy on the Board.